wufandi/DL4SequenceAlignment/README.md

 DRNFSearch.py, NDThreaderSearch.py and BatchRNDTAlign.py

 ### Download package
-This code is also available at http://raptorx.uchicago.edu/Download/ .
-The pre-computed template files are available at http://raptorx.uchicago.edu/download/ .
+This code and pre-computed template files are available at http://raptorx.uchicago.edu/download/ .

 ### Set up
 Some tools are written in C/C++.
 To use them, you may build them by running the shell scripts setup.sh by